 You searched for: “abetter

-abettor, abetter (s) (noun), abettors, abetters (pl)
+abettor, abetter (s) (noun); abettors, abetters (pl)

-1. Someone who assists, encourages, instigates, or supports another person with criminal intent in attempting or carrying out a crime; often used in the phrase "aid and abet".
+1. Someone who assists, encourages, instigates, or supports another person with criminal intent in attempting or carrying out a crime; often used in the phrase "aid and abet": Mario was identified by the protected witness as the abettor in fixing the results of the automobile race.

 Legally, abet is usually applied to aiding in the commission of a crime.
 In relation to the charge of "aiding and abetting", the term includes knowledge of the perpetrator's wrongful purpose, and encouragement, promotion or counsel of another person in the commission of the criminal offense.